Cultural and Community-Based Programs

 Nunavut Harvest Support Program

-The NHSP Harvesting Equipment Program provides Inuit in Nunavut who are in need with funding assistance to make harvesting equipment and tools more affordable so they can participate in traditional harvesting activities.
+The NHSP Harvesting Equipment Program provides funding assistance to Inuit in Nunavut who are in need of affordable harvesting equipment and tools to participate in traditional harvesting activities.
 An applicant is considered in need if they need financial assistance to purchase harvesting equipment required to support their family and/or community.
 They are also considered in need if they have suffered equipment loss due to an unavoidable natural disaster.

 Funding will be provided in six areas: